daler/dotfiles/docs/post.rst

 Windows and Linux behavior of jumping to beginning/end of a line.

 The typical workaround is to use Cmd-Left and Cmd-Right.
 Some programs (like Outlook on Mac) already override this.
-But some don't, noticeable web browsers.
+But some don't, like web browsers.
-When editing a large text input box in a web browser, it can be frustrating if you mistakenly hit End, expecting to jump to the end of a like in Outlook, but instead it jumps to the very end of the text input and you have to go find where you were.
+When editing a large text input box in a web browser, it can be frustrating if you mistakenly hit End, expecting to jump to the end of a line in Outlook, but instead it jumps to the very end of the text input and you have to go find where you were.

 Running ``./setup.sh --mac-keyboard-fix`` fixes this by creating a new